You are here

 Mental health awareness: breakfast seminar

-Page Executive’s breakfast seminar, ‘We can do this: tackling mental health within the workplace’, took place at the Michael Page Victoria House office on Monday 14th May with keynote speakers Jonny Benjamin MBE and Neil Laybourn, who first met in 2008 when Jonny was about to end his life on Waterloo Bridge in London, when Neil – a stranger – saved his life.
+Page Executive’s breakfast seminar, ‘We can do this: tackling mental health within the workplace’, took place at the Michael Page Victoria House office with keynote speakers Jonny Benjamin MBE and Neil Laybourn, who first met in 2008 when Jonny was about to end his life on Waterloo Bridge in London, when Neil – a stranger – saved his life.

 In a survey that we recently ran, it was found that 71% of people still consider mental health to be a taboo subject in the workplace, so there is clearly still much work to do, yet line managers can play a vital role in creating the right culture within the workplace.
 Gaining organisational backing, that supports the workforce with training and workshops will help professionals to identify signs of mental ill-health within their teams.